ceoche/bvalid/README.md

 # BValid

-__BValid__ is an open-source Java library to provide easy business rules and model validation.
+__BValid__ is an open-source Java library to provide easy business assertions and model validation.

 This project is under [Apache License, Version 2.0](#license).